fx-giant/giant-documentations/visual/density-map.md

 |Target Value|Numeric|
 |Actual Value|Numeric|

-**Country Code** data can be used to create a relationship with **Actual Value** to display density information on a world map.
-The color of each value within the density map will change by the comparison among other values, as described below:
+**Country Code** data can be used to create a relationship with the **Actual Value** to display the data density information on the world map.
+The color of each value within the density map will change based on the comparison with other values.

-If **State Name** data is binded, the map will further show state level density information on the map.
+If the **State Name** field is bound, the map will further show the data density information at the state level, on the map.

-When all **Country Code**, **State Name**, **Actual Value** and **Target Value** data are binded, information displayed will be based on the **Threshold** setting which consists of:
+When all **Country Code**, **State Name**, **Actual Value** and **Target Value** field are bound, the information displayed for the **Actual Value** versus the **Target Value** will be based on the **Threshold setting** which consists of:

 - Trending (Increasing Better/Decreasing Better)
 - Range % of Target
-- Separate colour setting to display threshold levels
+- Different colour setting to represent each threshold level.
+By default, the traffic light colour setting is applied to the chart.

 ## Other Settings